carbonplan/research/articles/forest-offsets-explainer/index.md

 import { Box } from 'theme-ui'
-import {
+import { FigureCaption } from '@carbonplan/components'
-  ExternalLinks,
-  SectionDivider,
-  Cite,
-  FigureCaption,
-  Endnote,
-} from '@carbonplan/layouts'
+import { Cite, Endnote } from '@carbonplan/layouts'
 import SummaryResults from './components/summary-results' import ProgramOverview from './components/program-overview' import AnalysisExplanation from './components/analysis-explanation'